junksamiad/replies-engine/replies_engine_docs/lld/final_docs/lambdas_processing_flow.md

 ### 11.4 Post-Deployment Manual Steps
 - Populate AWS Secrets Manager with Twilio credentials under `/replies-engine/${EnvironmentName}/twilio`.
 - Associate any required environment variables or config in the deployed Lambda via the SAM parameters.
-- Validate that the `IncomingWebhookHandler` Lambda has the correct AWS IAM role permissions (DynamoDB, SQS, Secrets Manager, CloudWatch).
+- Validate that the `StagingLambda` Lambda has the correct AWS IAM role permissions (DynamoDB, SQS, Secrets Manager, CloudWatch).